EYHN/ddi/README.md

 Dependency injection is a common design pattern , mainly used in some frameworks such as [Rocket](https://rocket.rs/), [Actix Web](https://actix.rs/), [bevy](https://bevyengine.org/).
 With `ddi` you can implement dependency injection without such frameworks, and you can implement your own framework.

+> scope feature (singleton vs transient vs scoped/request) is on the way!

 ## Example

 ```rust